handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 > Quick workaround is to declare that interface as public

+### Limited debugger support for Rider when using Unity 2019 and 2020
+Once breakpoint has been hit it'll stop asset from hot-reloading in that play-session.
+Newer Unity versions are supporting debugging.

 ### No IL2CPP support
 Asset runs based on specific .NET functionality, IL2CPP builds will not be supported.
 Although as this is development workflow aid you can build your APK with Mono backend (android) and change later.